Kendrick Foundation Continues Three-Year Mental Health Initiative in Schools

 “When we invest in children’s mental health to make sure they can get the right care at the right time, we improve the lives of children, youth, and families — and our communities,” said Keylee Wright, M.A., Kendrick Foundation Executive Director.
 “As a result of this initiative, Morgan County residents will have greater access to mental health practitioners and services regardless of their ability to pay.”

 Centerstone is a not-for-profit health system providing mental health and substance use disorder treatments.
-With the help of the Kendrick Foundation, Centerstone Indiana embedded behavioral health professionals within Eminence Community Schools, removing barriers to prevention and treatment programs, and will continue these efforts through this grant initiative.
+With the help of the Kendrick Foundation, Centerstone embedded behavioral health professionals within Eminence Community Schools, removing barriers to prevention and treatment programs, and will continue these efforts through this grant initiative.

 School-based and school-linked mental health services reduce barriers to youth and families getting needed treatment and supports, especially for underserved communities.
 School-based mental health programs are a voluntary service approved through caregiver consent and delivered by trained mental health professionals, such as psychologists, counselors, and social workers.